iota00/iota00/README.md

 # Hi there, I'm AIT ABDENNI Mohamed! 👋

-* 🎓 I'm a final-year student at ENSA Marrakech, specializing in Network and Telecommunications.
+* 🎓 I'm a Network and Telecommunications Engineer.
 * 💡 My areas of interest:
 	- 🛡️ Cybersecurity.
 	- ☁️ Cloud Computing.